 We will minimize nonresponse bias by using a questionnaire that maximizes responses by the entire sample population, including both anglers and non-anglers.
 The MFES pilot study tested two versions of the survey instrument.
 The MFES will utilize the “Weather and Outdoor Activity Survey” instrument, which provided the most representative sample of the general population in the MFES pilot study.

 The MFES pilot study included a nonresponse follow-up study to assess nonresponse bias in the data collection design.
 Each wave, 400 nonrespondents were sampled for the follow-up study.
-Data collection for the nonresponse study was initiated six weeks after the final contact for the RAS and the NAS with the delivery of an advanc letter via regular first-class mail.
-Five days later, a survey packet, including a cover letter, questionnaire (the same questionnaire used in the RAS and NAS), post-paid return envelope and a $5.00 cash incentive was delivered via FedEx (USPS Priority Mail was used where FedEX is unavailable).
+Data collection for the nonresponse study was initiated six weeks after the final contact for the RAS and the NAS with the delivery of an advance letter via regular first-class mail.
+Five days later, a survey packet, including a cover letter, questionnaire (the same questionnaire used in the RAS and NAS), post-paid return envelope and a $5.00 cash incentive was delivered via FedEx (USPS Priority Mail was used where FedEx is unavailable).
 A thank you/reminder postcard was delivered eight days after the FedEx.

 To date, the nonresponse follow-up study has achieved a 40% response rate, and respondents to the nonresponse follow-up study are not significantly different from RAS and NAS respondents in terms of recreational fishing activity.
 These findings suggest that nonresponse bias in the RAS and NAS is minimal.